ajramos/cloud-certs/gcp-pcne-cert.md

 - for Layer 2 BGP configuration must be done for the on-premises routers, as the BGP session is established between them and the Cloud Routers in GCP
 - for Layer 3, the BGP configuration is done in the partner's routers.

+### Creating a PI
+1. Order your connection from a supported service provider.
+2. Create a VLAN attachment, which creates a pairing key.
+    - The pairing key is unique and lets a service provider identify and connect to the associated Cloud Router.
+    - The service provider uses this key to finish configuring your VLAN attachment.
+3. Request a connection from your service provider.
+4. Submit the pairing key and other connection details, such as the connection capacity and location.
+5. Your service provider configures your connection; they must confirm that they can serve your requested capacity.
+6. When the configuration is complete, you’ll receive an email.
+7. In the VLAN attachment, activate your connection.
+After the connection is activated, it can start passing traffic.
+8. Configure the on-premises routers to establish a BGP session with your Cloud Router.
+9. To configure your on-premises routers, use the VLAN ID, interface IP address, and peering IP address provided by the VLAN attachment.

+## Cross-cloud Interconnect (XI)
+- Requires Primary and redundant ports (Google Cloud  and remote cloud service provider)
+- Bandwidth 10 Gbps or 100 Gbps per connection
+- Supported providers: Amazon Web Services (AWS), Microsoft Azure, Oracle Cloud Infrastructure (OCI), and Alibaba Cloud.
+- It requires you to have, minimally, two connections: each in a different edge availability domain (EAD) of a metropolitan area.
+This approach gives you 99.9% availability.
+    - if you add two EAD in different metro areas you can reach 99.99% HA

 Setting up a **Layer 3 Partner interconnect** steps: